 As the name suggests floating hotels are located on the surface of the water, it may be on sea-water, river water or on a lake.
 All the facilities and services available in hotels are also available in floating hotels.
-It is environment friendly are very popular among tourists.
+It is environment friendly and are very popular among tourists.

-Heritage Hotels : Heritage Hotels have unique architectural design and features used in different periods of time which blend with the culture and tradition of the area.
+Heritage Hotels : Heritage Hotels have unique architectural design and features used in different periods of time are blended with the culture and tradition of the area.

-The main idea is to convert those properties which are not in use currently for residential purposes into hotels in order preserve their uniqueness.
-Heritage hotels are operating in palaces, forts, hunting lodges, havelis etc. or residence built several decades ago.
+The main idea is to convert those properties which are not in use currently for residential purposes into hotels in order to preserve their uniqueness.
+Heritage hotels are operating in palaces like, forts, hunting lodges, havelis etc. or residences built several decades ago.

-In addition these hotels there are number of supplementary accommodation available.
-These are number of supplementary accommodation available.
-These are youth hotel, caravan and camping sites, bed and break-fast establishments, tourists holiday villages, etc. The facilities and services provided are not high quality.
+In addition to these hotels there are number of supplementary accomodation available.
+These are youth hostel, caravan and camping sites, bed and break-fast establishments, tourists holiday villages, etc. The facilities and services provided are not of high quality.

-9.6 Case Studies
+12.6 Case Studies